 - Child Welfare - options that improve outcomes for children in foster care and strengthen their families.

-A new brief takes a look at the Obama Administration’s latest in a continuum of place-based strategies to help transform impoverished communities.
+This brief takes a look at the Obama Administration’s latest in a continuum of place-based strategies to help transform impoverished communities.